racket/racket-pkg-website/README.md

 ## Prerequisites

-You will need to install the following Racket packages:
+In addition to Racket v8.14.0.3 or later, you will need to install the following Racket packages:

     raco pkg install --skip-installed \
          'https://github.com/racket/infrastructure-userdb.git#main' \